DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 There is not yet any reliable cure for alopecia areata and other forms of autoimmune hair loss.
 Because spontaneous regrowth is common in alopecia areata, and research has often been of poor quality, the effectiveness of reported treatments is mostly unknown.

 Several topical treatments used for alopecia areata are reported to result in temporary improvement in some people.
 Their role and efficacy are unknown.
 The hair may fall out when they are stopped.
 These include:

 Injections of triamcinolone acetonide 2.5–10 mg/ml into patchy scalp, beard or eyebrow alopecia areata may speed up regrowth of hair.
 Its effect is temporary.
 If bald patches reappear, they can be reinjected.

 Oral and pulse intravenous steroids in high dose can lead to temporary regrowth of hair.
 Most physicians agree that long-term systemic steroid treatment is not justified because of potential and actual adverse effects.

-The sensitizing agents diphenylcyclopropenone (diphencyprone) and dinitrochlorobenzene provoke contact allergic dermatitis in treated areas.
+The sensitisers diphenylcyclopropenone (diphencyprone) and dinitrochlorobenzene provoke contact allergic dermatitis in treated areas.
 These sensitisers can be reapplied once weekly to bald areas on the scalp.
 The resultant dermatitis is irritating and may be unsightly.
 It is often accompanied by a swollen lymph gland.

-A combination of the lipid lowering agents simvastatin and ezetimibe (which have immunomodulating effects) has been reported to be effective.
+A combination of the lipid-lowering medications simvastatin and ezetimibe (which have immunomodulating effects) has been reported to be effective.

 Several patients with severe alopecia areata have had improvement when treated with oral tofacitinib or oral ruxolitinib, which are Janus kinase (JAK) inhibitors.
 It is thought they may act by blocking interleukin (IL)-15 signalling.
 Watch out for the results of clinical trials of these biologic medicines.